symfony/symfony-docs/book/http_fundamentals.rst

 Solving this problem can be difficult.
 Fortunately it's *exactly* what Symfony is designed to do.

-The Symfony Application Flow
+The Symfony2 Application Flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you let Symfony handle each request, life is much easier.
-Symfony follows
+When you let Symfony2 handle each request, life is much easier.
+Symfony2 follows
 the same simple pattern for every request:

 .. _request-flow-figure: